Breaking A Fast

 - Foods which are problematic for you personally

 This doesn’t mean that you shouldn’t eat these foods at all.
-After a 6-hour window, your body will be used to the fact that the fast is finished, and you can safely eat all the listed above foods.
-In addition it’s important to avoid junk food, as they are packed with fats and sugar.
+After a 6-hour window, your body should be used to the fact that the fast is complete, and you can safely eat all the listed above foods.
+In addition it’s important to avoid junk food, as they are packed with fats, salt and sugar.

 What to eat when breaking a fast?

 First, it is better to start your non-fasting days carefully and gradually.
-If you eat something high-fat, sugary and even fiber-packed immediately after your fast, it will place a huge stress on your digestive system.
+If you eat something with high fat and sugar contents and even fiber-packed immediately after your fast, it will place a huge stress on your digestive system.
 You should start with small portions and choose the foods which are easier to digest.
 In this way you won’t overload your digestive tract and will avoid unpleasant side effects.
 So for example, it is better not to drink soda or eat your favorite burger at this time.
 Even healthy foods which are high in fiber, such as nuts and seeds can be harmful for you at first.
 Below you can find a list of foods that can help you break a fast gently and gradually.

 For example, an avocado, or a hard-boiled egg will be perfect for this case.
 Healthy fats also have a number health benefits – they lower your risks of heart disease and stroke, reduce your blood pressure and more (9).

 They are nutritious and won’t be such a fiber bomb for your body as raw fruits and veggies.
 Here you can add your favorite ingredients and get a drink with essential nutrients.

 A great source of carbs that will be easily digested, and with protein.
 Such ingredients as pasta, lentils or tofu could help you to finish your fast gently.

 Raisins or dried apricots can be a great snack on the early part of your non-fasting days.
 Dates are a nice option as well, as they are packed with essential nutrients (10).